GabriFila/app-sagra-pesto/README.md

     - [ ] ServiceStarter
     - [ ] ServiceInfo
 AdminPage
+- 2 sections:
+  - Storage
+  - ServiceTab

 Storage
 - setup listener for storage collection in which setState to firebase document
+- state = storage document
-- map courses of storage to StorageCourse and pass single course via props
+- map courses of storage to StorageCourse and pass single course as prop
-- StorageState

 StorageCourse
 - map dishes in storageCourse to StorageDish and single dish via props